First published April 2019 | Words and photos by Vietnam Coracle

 • Red line | 18km [MAP]

-Description & Places of Interest: In many ways, the Inland Route is the most spectacular of the roads around Son Tra Peninsular.
+Description & Places of Interest: In many ways, the Inland Route is the most spectacular of the roads around Son Tra Peninsula.
 This is because it leads very steeply up the mountainsides, cresting and following a ridge, and curling all the way to stunning peaks and viewing platforms with immense vistas.
 At only around 18km in total, it’s a relatively short route, but the scenery is so good that you’ll probably spend an hour or two riding it.
 I’ve written the following description going from west to east, but you can ride the Inland Route is either direction, and there are several access roads connecting it with the Coastal Loop.

 Starting at the northern tip of Danang’s long beach, take Le Van Luong Street due north.
 It’s not long at all before the road starts to twist and turn.
 After a short ascent, Vườn Tre Bamboo Garden is on your right.
 (The entrance is easy to miss: look out for a bamboo gate in the hedgerow.)
 A peaceful, contemplative place filled with the sounds of trickling water from mountain streams and cicadas in the brush, Vườn Tre is lovely for a short break with a coffee or a book.
 The garden is dotted with clumps of different kinds of bamboo with signs identifying each one.
 There’s a pond full of large fish, and lots of benches and chairs to sit in the shade and while away an hour or so,.
 Pathways lead through the bamboo groves, between fruit trees, and over rocky streams where little Buddhist shrines decorate the scene.